CRCDApp/BiasWord/README.md

 # BiasWord-Task
 ## Descrioption
-In this project, first we crawl articles from The Guardians newspaper website.
-After Cleaning raw data and removing punctuation marks, We will use this data to create Word2Vec model to get similar words to our predefined bias target words.
-Then the cosine distance along with similar words will be printed for each target words.
+In this project, first, we crawl articles from The Guardians newspaper website.
+After Cleaning raw data and removing punctuation marks, We will use this data to create the Word2Vec model to get similar words to our predefined bias target words.
+Then the cosine distance along with similar words will be printed for each target word.

-# How to Use
+# Usage
 ## Manual:
 Install the following package
 ```bash